-These two corporate giving programs are relatively easy ways for your nonprofit to increase donations.
-While each company has different requirements and stipulations for their corporate social responsibility (CSR) programs, but your nonprofit should have a general understanding of what these programs are and how to promote them to donors can help your nonprofit raise more money.
+Each company has different requirements and stipulations for their corporate social responsibility (CSR) programs, but your nonprofit should have a general understanding of what these programs are and how to promote them to help your nonprofit raise more money.

 Matching Gift Basics

 Matching gifts are donations that a company makes to an eligible nonprofit after an employee has made a contribution.
-The employee must submit paperwork either through an online company portal or to the HR department.
+After the initial donation, the employee submits paperwork either through an online company portal or to the HR department.
 This process in full is broken down below:

 Companies usually match gifts at a 1:1 ratio, doubling an employee’s donation.
-However, some employers will match contributions up to a 4:1 ratio, depending on the amount of the donation and the type of nonprofit it was made to.
+However, some employers will match contributions up to a 4:1 ratio, depending on the amount of the donation and the nonprofit that receives it.

 Top Companies With Matching Gift Programs